A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Introduction

-This work focuses on the development of the Eco-driving controller for HEVs with the capability to pass signalized intersections autonomously under urban and highway conditions.
-The contribution of this work are threefolds. \begin{enumerate*} [label=\itshape\alph*\upshape)] \item The OCP is formulated as a centralized problem where a physics-based quasi-static nonlinear hybrid electric powertrain model is considered.
-In addition, the design of the reward mechanism, particularly regarding the behaviors at signalized intersections, is discussed in great details. \item To overcome the intensive onboard computation, a novel Partially Observable Markov Decision Process (POMDP) Eco-driving formulation is proposed and subsequently solved with an actor-critic DRL algorithm, Proximal Policy Optimization (PPO), along with Long Short-Term Memory (LSTM) as the function approximators. \item A co-simulation framework that integrated powertrain model and traffic simulation is proposed such that routes directly sampled from city map in large scale can be used for training and evaluation. \end{enumerate*}
+This work focuses on the development of the eco-driving controller for HEVs with the capability to pass signalized intersections autonomously under urban and highway conditions.
+The contribution of this work is threefold. \begin{enumerate*} [label=\itshape\alph*\upshape)] \item Compared to the previous applications of DRL on the eco-driving problem \cite{li2019ecological, shi2018application}, the eco-driving problem is formulated as a centralized problem where a physics-based quasi-static nonlinear hybrid electric powertrain model is considered. \item To overcome the intensive onboard computation, a novel Partially Observable Markov Decision Process (POMDP) eco-driving formulation is proposed and subsequently solved with an actor-critic DRL algorithm, Proximal Policy Optimization (PPO), along with Long Short-Term Memory (LSTM) as the function approximators.
+In addition, the design of the reward mechanism, particularly regarding the behaviors at signalized intersections, is discussed in detail. \item A co-simulation framework that integrated powertrain model and traffic simulation is proposed such that routes directly sampled from city map on large scale can be used for training and evaluation. \end{enumerate*} Compared to the aforementioned studies, this paper demonstrates that, by using modern DRL algorithm along with an efficient and high-fidelity environment model, a statistical superior policy with reasonable onboard computation can be learned for the task of eco-driving for HEVs under real-life driving routes, which is very challenging to tackle onboard by classical approaches.

 To benchmark the performance of the resultant explicit policy, we present a baseline strategy representing human driving behaviors with a rule-based energy management module, a trajectory optimization strategy in \cite{deshpande2021vehicle,deshpande2021real} and a wait-and-see deterministic optimal solution.
 The comparison was conducted over 100 randomly generated trips with Urban and Mixed Urban driving scenarios.